josephkirk/RustFiber/BENCHMARKS.md

 *   **With Batching (Chunked)**: Work is split into ~128 large chunks (4x core count).
 *   **Optimization**: Critically, it allows **Batch-Local Accumulation**, reducing atomic synchronization from 1,000,000 ops to just ~128 ops.
 *   **Result**: Linear scaling up to memory bandwidth limits (>1B items/sec effective throughput).

+## Warmup & Cold-Start Prevention
+To ensure measurements reflect the high-frequency steady state of the job system, the following optimizations are applied:

+- **OS Settle Period**: Each benchmark waits **20ms** after initializing the `JobSystem`.
+This allows worker threads, core affinity masks, and CPU frequency scaling to stabilize.
+- **Substantial Warmup**: A massive parallel task (e.g., 100,000 items) is executed before recording.
+This primes the `FrameAllocator` arenas and wakes up all worker fibers.
+- **Worker-Local Measurement**: Benchmarks like "Allocation Throughput" measure the **inner worker loop duration** directly via atomics, ensuring high-level scheduling overhead does not skew the raw per-task performance data.

+## Startup Latency Benchmark
+The startup latency benchmark specifically measures the time required to initialize the job system with different fiber configurations:
+- **Default Configuration**: Standard fiber pool size for balanced performance
+- **Minimal Configuration**: Reduced pool size for fastest possible startup
+- **Large Configuration**: Increased pool size for high-throughput workloads

+This benchmark validates the incremental fiber allocation optimization that reduced startup time from 4-5ms to <1ms, ensuring no runtime allocation glitches while maintaining fast initialization.

 ## Requirements